hnw/switchbot-actions/README.md

 ## **Advanced Usage**

 - **Running as a Service**: For continuous, 24/7 monitoring, we recommend running the application as a systemd service.
-View the [**Deployment Guide**](https://github.com/hnw/switchbot-actions/blob/main/docs/deployment.md)).
+View the [Deployment Guide](https://github.com/hnw/switchbot-actions/blob/main/docs/deployment.md).
+- **Running with Docker**: The application is also available as a multi-arch Docker image.
+For detailed instructions on how to run it with Docker, please see the [Deployment Guide](https://github.com/hnw/switchbot-actions/blob/main/docs/deployment.md).
 - **Command-Line Overrides**: You can temporarily override settings in your `config.yaml` using command-line flags.
 For example, to enable the Prometheus exporter and set its port:

   ```bash